 Method #2: AERO Recalculation of Benefits

 The second way to raise your PIA is by recalculating your benefits so you receive credit for previously un-credited earnings.
 This process automatically happens twice each year and is called an Automatic Earnings Reappraisal Operation (AERO) recalculation.
 Here’s how it works: When you start getting disability benefits, the SSA calculates your payment amount using the previous year’s earnings.
 This is typically based on your tax information or other documents submitted with your initial application to verify your earnings.
 Every year you qualify for SSDI benefits, the SSA compares how much money you earned the year before your disability began as well as the prior year’s earnings.
-These numbers are automatically reviewed to determine if any prior year’s earnings make you eligible for increased monthly Social Security disability payments.
+The SSA automatically reviews these numbers to determine if any prior year’s earnings make you eligible for increased Social Security disability payments.

 These AERO recalculations happen automatically every March and October.
 If you qualify for higher Social Security disability payments from an AERO recalculation, you’ll get a notification by mail about a month later.
-Your next Social Security disability payment should reflect this increase as well as any retroactive benefits you’re owed.
+Your next Social Security disability payment should reflect this increase as well as any retroactive benefits you receive.

 In Rare Cases, There’s a Third Way to Increase Social Security Disability Payments…